lee2sman/now/README.md

 ## August 2021

+Beginning art residency with Flux Factory on Governor's Island, NY.

 Co-organized workshop [Open Source Tools for Artists](https://www.aros.dk/da/besoeg/kalender/open-source-tools-for-artists/) in collaboration with Code & Share [] Aarhus and CANTINA collective.
-Part of the Flux Factory residency at [ARoS Public](https://www.aros.dk/en/learning/about-aros-public/).
+Part of the Flux Factory residency at [ARoS Public](https://www.aros.dk/en/learning/about-aros-public/) in Denmark.
 Produced a [digital zine](http://open-source-tools-for-artists.glitch.me/) resulting from the workshop.

 Created some small software for the [Ctrl-C Club](https://ctrl-c.club/) tilde group.